Menu

 2. Where do I start?

 It is up to you to construct your two week schedule.
 If you wish to start with Surgical Pathology, for example, click on faculty link for a list of faculty with contact information.
 Preferably in advance of the start of your elective contact Dr. Zeng (Surg Path) or Dr. Loukeris (Cytopath) to see if you can spend a few days in surgical pathology and/or cytopathology.
 In addition to seeing sign-outs at the microscope, you should observe “grossing” of specimens by residents (in A2-470) and get an idea of how tissues are processed in the Histology Laboratory.
-Surgical pathology sign-outs occur at the multiheaded microscope on Monday to Friday, usually from 10 AM to noon and 1:30 PM to 3:30 PM, A2-469, University Hospital of Brooklyn.
+Surgical pathology sign-outs occur at the multiheaded microscope on Monday to Friday, usually from 10 AM to noon and 1:30 PM to 3:30 PM, A2-469, University Hospital at Downstate.

 Similarly, if you would like to observe the activities in the Blood Bank and transfusion medicine, contact Dr. Kang and he will tell you the best time to come to this lab.
 You should email your cell phone information to Dr. Jenny Libien, Director of the Autopsy service, so that you may be contacted about any autopsy cases.
 You may wish to set up appointments with other faculty as well, either to go over cases or to discuss laboratory issues.
 When you have unscheduled time, you are encouraged to read about any of the interesting cases you have seen.